 7.3 ECSP provisioning MnS producer notifies ASP about the un-successful instantiation of the EAS.

-7.1.2.2 EAS VNF termination
+7.1.2.2 EAS termination

 Figure 7.1.2.2-1 depicts a procedure that describes how an ASP can consume provisioning MnS to terminate the EAS VNF.
 It is assumed that both ASP and ECSP consumers have subscribed to the producer of provisioning MnS to receive notifications.